suguruwataru/alpha-gamma/README.md

 [other](https://www.reddit.com/r/Unity3D/comments/z2jtks/why_alpha_blending_is_so_different_in_unity_and/)
 [people](https://www.reddit.com/r/gamedev/comments/nds4h5/alpha_blending_and_srgb/)
 who got to this result and asked questions, and unfortunately the people answering all seemed as confused.
-Hopefully I can explain this better:
+Now that I have my own conclusions, hopefully I can explain this better:

 1. The (R: 0.735, G: 0.735, B: 0.735) result is correct.
-It is the sRGB values that correspond to the overall light emitted by a half-black half-white area.
+It *is* the sRGB values that correspond to the overall light emitted by a half-black half-white area.
 2. The intuition that a half-black and half-white area should look like middle grey is wrong.
 It's an intuition that has been built from using [wrong